Constructing disjoint Steiner trees in Sierpi\'{n}ski graphs: Proof of Theorem

-In order to prove Theorem \ref{Theorem_lower_bond}, we only need to prove the following stronger result.
-The proof of Lemma~\ref{Lem2-1} is technical and is via induction.
-Note that since $G_n$ is a single vertex and $G=G_0$, the induction is from $G_{n-1}$ to $G_1$.
-The basic idea is to use the Steiner trees of $G_s$ to construct appropriate Steiner trees of $G_{s-1}$.
-Since each vertex in $G_s$ corresponds to a complete graph in $G_{s-1}$, it is not a straightforward process to extend Steiner trees of $G_s$ to Steiner trees of $G_{s-1}$.
+The proof is technical and is via induction.
+Note that since $G_n$ is a single vertex and $G=G_0$, the induction is from $G_{n}$ to $G_0$.
+The basic idea is to use the $U^s$-Steiner trees of $G_s$ to construct appropriate $U^{s-1}$-Steiner trees of $G_{s-1}$.
+Since each vertex in $G_s$ corresponds to a complete graph in $G_{s-1}$, it is not a straightforward process to extend $U^s$-Steiner trees of $G_s$ to $U^{s-1}$-Steiner trees of $G_{s-1}$.